mesosphere/dcos-docs-site/pages/1.12/cli/index.md

 $ dcos cluster setup <cluster-url>
 ```

 After following the login flow, your CLI is now ready to interact with your cluster.
-You will notice that it now has additional commands such as `marathon`, `node`, `package` etc. These commands come from the [plugins](/1.12/cli/plugin), dcos-core-cli and, if applicable, dcos-enterprise-cli, which get automatically installed as part of the setup command.
+You will notice that it now has additional commands such as `marathon`, `node`, `package` etc. These commands come from the [plugins](/1.12/cli/plugin), dcos-core-cli and, if applicable, dcos-enterprise-cli, which is automatically installed as part of the setup command.

 # Listing your clusters

-The DC/OS CLI can work with multiple clusters, the one you just configured should now appear with the following command:
+The DC/OS CLI can work with multiple clusters, the latest configured cluster should now appear with the following command:

 ```bash
 $ dcos cluster list